southwick-associates/implan/README.md

 # implan

-A Southwick-only R package to streamline the process of working with Implan.
-It helps with:
+A Southwick-only R package that streamlines the process of working with Implan.
+It also provides some convenience functions for writing results to Excel worksheets.

 1. Converting spending estimates to spending by implan sector
 2. Writing excel worksheets (Industry/Commercial) to be imported as Implan activities